leigh-ols/wp-culture24/README.md

 ### Installation

-Clone or extract the files to wp-content/plugins/culture24
+Clone or extract the files to wp-content/plugins/wp-culture24

 Enable the plugin via the admin control panel

 Enter your API key via the wp-admin/culture24/settings page

+Add [c24page] shortcode to a wordpress page.

 The plugin provides admin pages for testing and building queries